chochain/nanoFORTH/docs/n4_2_how.md

 > LD ⏎<br/>
 > 0 HRE DMP ⏎

 Alright!
 That pretty much concluded our rounds of exercise.
 You probably have guessed that the SAV/LD pair can give our future Nano running in the field the ability to withstand power failures or reboots.
-Yes, indeed if we setup an init address properly.
+Yes, indeed if we setup an initial startup address properly.

 It's real-time, and it multi-tasks.
 It can be reprogrammed on-the-fly or even over-the-air.
 It is extensible.
 Many many exciting stuffs can be added onto this simple system.
 Hopefully, this is a start of a fun journey far and beyond.